Course Selection App Opens

 - As long as the course preferences are submitted before the closing date, the actual time of submission has no effect on the sorting process.

 - Use a parent email address when requested.
-This will be used for course information correspondence and record of course achievement delivery.
+This will be used for confirmation of your preference submission.

 - If you have any difficulties entering your preferences, please see your school’s PEAC Coordinator for assistance.

 - If the problem cannot be resolved, submit the student’s preference by email to PEAC Admin including full name, date of birth, school and parent email.